WHERE IT ALL BEGAN...

 My name is Tim Ferguson and my Christian Youth Ministry began as a high school student at a Baptist Church in Port Jefferson, N.Y.
 Our adult leader often looked to me for ideas and even let me run a few meetings.

 After returning from college in 1969 two local churches, one Presbyterian and one Methodist, joined together in a local coffeehouse ministry.
 Before I knew it, I was left in charge.
 It was a volatile time.
-The group had its share of Vietnam Veterans as well as protestors of that war.
-Everyone, it seemed, played acoustic guitar.
-People liked to philosophize about faith but involvement in the actual church was lessoning.
+The group had its share of Vietnam Veterans as well as protesters of that war.
+Everyone, including myself, played acoustic guitar.
+People liked to philosophize about faith but involvement in the actual church was lessening.
 In the midst of this, events like "Olympics", and "flashlight sing" evolved.
 These events were still used forty years later.

 In 1973 it became apparent that it was time for me to move on.
 It was difficult.
 Though I had a job at a local insurance company, my work at the coffeehouse was my real mission in life.
 It took a good friend's heart to heart conversation with me to solidify my conviction that there truly was a new life ahead.
 I prayed about it and decided to leave it in God's hands - I would take the first affordable apartment anywhere within an hour's drive of my place of business.

 In May 1973 that "anywhere" became an unknown town in central Long Island, N.Y. by the name of North Babylon.
 Bordering to its north was the village of Deer Park.
 To my amazement the very first Sunday I attended the Deer Park Presbyterian Church a church elder announced that he wanted the church to support

 a new local coffeehouse.
 God had called me to leave one coffeehouse ministry behind and immediately gave me a new one in my new home.
 To this day I still marvel at how God calls us to our missions.